 The Yakima County Department of Emergency Medical Services and your local fire departments fund emergency medical services through a countywide EMS levy.
 Yakima County has had a countywide EMS levy since 1991 when it was first voted on and approved by Yakima’s voters.
-Since that time two renewals of the levy have been passed, one in 1996 and the second in 2002.
-The current levy is due to expire on December 31, 2013.
+Since that time three renewals of the levy have been passed, one in 1996, the second in 2002 and the third in 2013.
+The current levy is due to expire on December 31, 2023.

 By law (RCW 84.52.069), EMS levy funds can only be used to provide emergency medical care or emergency medical services.
 In Yakima County, 88.5% of the EMS levy is distributed among 21 fire departments to provide a revenue source for items such as apparatus, rescue units, medical and trauma supplies, rescue gear and tools, volunteer and full-time staffing, facilities and more.
 The other 11.5% is received by the Yakima County Department of EMS (EMS Office) which provides the annual training, required by all EMS providers, certification and recertification assistance, Medical Program Director, Quality Assurance & Improvement and administrative oversight.